 4. Start building (and using) an email list

 It seems like email marketing is very underrated these days.
-Maybe it’s because it’s relatively old in the bigger picture of digital marketing or maybe it’s because it can have a bad rep due to email spam.
+Maybe it’s because it’s relatively old in the bigger picture of inbound marketing or maybe it’s because it can have a bad rep due to email spam.

 However, the truth is that building a dedicated audience of people who have opted in to receive your content and products via email is hugely valuable.
 These are people who have asked to receive emails or at the very least, have expressed interest in something you do or sell.
-If you take the time to craft meaningful, useful emails to them, then you have the chance to build your own audience independant of Google, Facebook – anyone.
+If you take the time to craft meaningful, useful emails to them, then you have the chance to build your own audience independent of Google, Facebook – anyone.